 Alongside the standard liability, comprehensive, and collision coverage, you’ll find a customizable set of coverage options from State Farm with appealing add-ons, like rental reimbursement and teen driver coverage.
 It’s also one of only two of our top picks to offer rideshare coverage (the other is American Family), a must for those driving for Lyft or Uber.
 State Farm offers several of the most common discounts, like multi-policy, multi-car, safe driver, and good student, plus it was the only one of our top picks to offer a new car discount — so if you’re looking to cover those brand new wheels, State Farm might get you a deal on coverage.

-Like our other top picks for Ohio, State Farm has great financial stability ratings, only outdone in our top picks by GEICO.
-In terms of reputation, State Farm garnered the same strong ratings as American Family and GEICO: a 3/5 from JD Power and 89/100 from Consumer Reports.
+Like our other top picks for Ohio, State Farm has great financial stability ratings.
+In terms of reputation, State Farm garnered the same strong ratings as American Family: a 3/5 from JD Power and 89/100 from Consumer Reports.

 State Farm has a stellar website where you’ll be able to find tons of good information on coverage and discount options, an FAQ section and even resources with helpful info on car insurance tips, car maintenance and more.
 The only thing its website lacked in comparison with our other top picks was a live chat customer service option.
 Also, when you go to get an online quote from State Farm, be prepared that it’s the only one of our top picks to require either a license number or a Social Security number to complete the process.
 So if you’d prefer not to give up that info online, you’ll need to call to get a quote from an agent.